D4De/classes/examples/tensorflow2/as_a_function/README.md

+# TensorFlow2 simulator as a keras backend function
 Here we use Keras backend functions to split the execution of the model into two submodels.
 While this approach is trivial in case of linear models particular attention must be given to models with skip connections.
 ## U-Net